centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/faqs/whmcs-ispapi-registrar.md

 I am unable to register special domains like .ca, .de, .it, etc,.
 Your API gives an error message: Missing the required information.
 How can I solve this issue and be able to register domains?

-* To learn about special cases of any TLD, you can search for it on our wiki and read the document: [wiki](https://wiki.hexonet.net/wiki/Main_Page) under 'TLD Specific' section.
+* To learn about special cases of any TLD, you can search for it on our wiki and read the document: [wiki](//wiki.hexonet.net/wiki/Main_Page) under 'TLD Specific' section.
 * In order to find the reason for your failed domain registration, navigate on your WHMCS admin area > Utilities > Logs > Module Log.
 Make sure that you have already Enabled debug logging.
 * The special TLDs require some additional information to register them.
 The additional information can be provided to our system using WHMCS additional fields.
 We ship sample additional fields with our ISPAPI registrar module's installation folder.
 The file name is 'additionaldomainfields_sample.php'.
 In this file, you will find additional fields for all possible TLDs.
-You can simply copy the required code from this file and paste it in another file called 'additionalfields.php' under the path: <your WHMCS>/resources/domains/. **You should create this 'additionalfields.php' file in your system if does not exist yet.**.
+You can simply copy the required code from this file and paste it in another file called 'additionalfields.php' under the path: `<your WHMCS>/resources/domains/`. **You should create this 'additionalfields.php' file in your system if does not exist yet.**.
 * By using our additional fields code, you will be able to send required additional data of a domain to our system.
-* To have quick access for the additional fields you can have a look [here](https://github.com/hexonet/whmcs-ispapi-registrar/blob/master/registrars/ispapi/additionaldomainfields_sample.php)
+* To have quick access for the additional fields you can have a look [here](//github.com/hexonet/whmcs-ispapi-registrar/blob/master/registrars/ispapi/additionaldomainfields_sample.php)
-* **IMPORTANT NOTE** : There is another file called `dist.additionalfields.php` under the path <your whmcs>/resources/domains/ **DO NOT** modify this file.
+* **IMPORTANT NOTE** : There is another file called `dist.additionalfields.php` under the path `<your whmcs>/resources/domains/` **DO NOT** modify this file.
 It comes by default with your WHMCS installation.

     **Hints:**
 * Sometimes it can happen that one can forget to put the required code in between the PHP tags in the file additionalfields.php.
 Make sure you do not forget the PHP tags.

     example: `<?php .......your code ...... ?>`
 * Make sure the file name is exactly named as `additionalfields.php`

 ### 2. Do you provide the Grace Period and Redemption Period?
 What are their duration and fees?